CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "type": "GUNMOD",              // Defines this as a GUNMOD ...                            // Same entries as above for the generic item.
                                // Additionally some gunmod specific entries:
+// Only GUNMOD type items may define the following fields:
 "location": "stock",           // Mandatory.
 Where is this gunmod is installed?
 "mod_targets": [ "crossbow" ], // Mandatory.
 What kind of weapons can this gunmod be used with?
 "acceptable_ammo": [ "9mm" ],  // Optional filter restricting mod to guns with those base (before modifiers) ammo types